Prince-Gonzales/The-Range/README.md

 - Start the backend server and the frontend environment simultaneously in two separate terminals.
   - Terminal 1: `npm run server`
   - Terminal 2: `npm run dev`

+## Environment Configuration
+- Important Note on .env: If cloning this project, since the .env file is included in the repository, we recommend using the repository's provided .env file.
+It is already configured to connect to our live Neon PostgreSQL Database, allowing you to run the project immediately without setting up a local database.

 ### Steps for PostgreSQL pgAdmin4 (Local)